oobleck/ng-validate-rules/README.md

 This module requires [AngularJS](http://www.angularjs.org) v1.3.0+

-Includes basic default validation for typical password validation:
+Includes basic default validation for typical passwords:

 - Min length 8 chars
 - One or more uppercase letters